 Think about the major advantages that can be achieved with the help of a good website:

-Let’s take a closer look what makes a good charity website!
+Let’s take a closer look at what makes a good charity website!

 How to Set Up a Charity Website to Increase Fundraising